journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/71_org_editor-recruit_reviewers.md

     - Under *Settings* -> *Collaborators and Teams*, add the Reviewer's Github ID.
     - Ensure their *Role* is **Read**
   - [ ] In the header at the top of `README.md` in this repository, replace the `TBD` under `R3:` with the Github ID of the reviewer.

+### Once all reviewers have been recruited
+- The AE shall close this issue.